-Crutzen, P. J., 2002, 'Geology of mankind', Nature 415(6867), pp. 23-27.
+Crutzen, P. J., 2002, 'Geology of mankind', Nature 415 (6867), pp. 23-27.

-References where the organisation is designated as the author

-If an acronym has been used in the text reference then this should be repeated in the reference list.
-The full name of the authoring organisation should be spelt out after the title of the publication for clarity (if this differs from the publisher).
+- References where the organisation is designated as the author - If an acronym has been used in the text reference, it should be repeated in the reference list.
+The full name of the authoring organisation should be spelt out after the publication title for clarity (if this differs from the publisher).